 Guiding Questions for Methodology Quantitative Considerations Qualitative Considerations Non-Empirical Considerations Projects in this genre will differ significantly from traditional social science conventions.
 According to AERA, these forms of scholarship include: reviews of research; theoretical, conceptual, or methodological essays; critiques of research traditions and practices; and scholarship more grounded in the humanities.
 (Educational Researcher, Vol. 35, No. 6, pp.33-40, 2006) Population and Sampling a.
 Is your proposed sample representative of the population to be studied?
-Participants and Sampling a.
-What is your strategy for identifying your sources of data and why is this an appropriate strategy? b.
-If your research includes participants, provide a justification for why you have chosen these particular participants. c.
+Participants and Sampling What is your strategy for identifying your sources of data and why is this an appropriate strategy?
+If your research includes participants, provide a justification for why you have chosen these particular participants.
 How will the selected participants and/or sites of study particularize your data?
 1) Sources of knowledge a.
 What text/phenomena/concept/theory are you analyzing and why? b.
 What is the history of the text/phenomena/concept/theory and its current status in the literature?
-2) Methodology & Analysis a.
-What type of study will be conducted: non-experimental, experimental, or quasi-experimental? b.
-What are your dependent and independent variables? c.
-What instruments will be used to collect data? d.
-What statistical methods will you use to analyze your data?
-(Are the required assumptions met for using a particular statistical test?) e.
-How will you organize, analyze, and interpret the data?
-Methodology & Analysis What is your methodology or overall research design? (e.g., ethnography, case study, narrative, etc.) What are your data sources?
-What data collection method(s) will you use and why?
-How do you plan to work toward trustworthiness?
-What are ethical issues that need to be considered regarding your method(s)?
-How will you organize, analyze, and interpret the data?
-2) Analytic approach a.
+Methodology & Analysis a.
+What type of study will be conducted: non-experimental, experimental, or quasi- experimental?
+Methodology & Analysis What is your methodology or overall research design? (e.g., ethnography, case study, narrative, etc.) 2) Analytic approach a.
 What are the main organizational approaches you will create or use? b.
 What are your main arguments? c.
-What are the analytic questions that guide your strategy? d.
-What theories/concepts guide these analytic questions?
+What are the analytic questions b.
+What are your dependent and independent variables?
+3) What are your data sources?4) What data collection method(s) that guide your strategy?d.
+What theories/concepts guide